 How to Handle a Security Breach?

 Don’t let data security breaches happen to your company.
 You need to arm yourself with cybersecurity expertise and gain a better understanding of the perils of unsecured data.
 But don’t panic, data security doesn’t have to be your company’s specialty.
+Privacy matters to your customers, it should also matter to your company.
 You can align yourself with a company like FSSI that specializes in processing and storing data to minimize your risks.

-In order to properly explain the importance of data security, we must first define data.
-Data is the information you collect to make decisions and stay in touch with your customer.
-Names, addresses, birthdates, past purchases, credit card information, social security numbers, and driver’s license information are just a few examples of sensitive information collected by businesses.
 Possibilities for companies to apply data may include reaching out with personalized marketing, building consumer loyalty with rewards systems, or even reminding patients of their next doctor visit.
 There are many choices when utilizing data to grow your business and increase consumer response rates.
-Unfortunately, companies are not the only entities interested in collecting that valuable information.
-Hackers are constantly trying to break through data security to steal consumer data.
+Unfortunately, a company is not the only entity that might have an interest in this data.
+Hackers are constantly trying to break through data centers to steal consumer data.
 The repercussions can be devastating for both individuals and companies.

+Privacy matters.
 Stolen data can ruin a person’s life.
-Identity theft and credit card fraud are among the largest issues companies have to combat while handling important consumer information.
+Identity theft and credit card fraud are among the largest problems companies have to combat while handling important consumer information.
 You have a system and procedure in place to protect your customer and business data.
 Everything seems to be working just fine – but are you doing enough?
-There are numerous horror stories of businesses being hacked for years without even knowing.
+Many businesses have experienced a hack without knowing they’d been hacked.
 Many institutions have lost loyal customers and tarnished their brand’s reputation by losing sensitive customer data.
 Do you think J.P.
 Morgan Chase, Home Depot and Target knew that millions of their records were being compromised and did nothing?

 FSSI’s Certified Secure Data Processing Facility

-In addition to protecting sensitive data from misuse, companies must also meet an array of federal, state, and local standards and regulations when it comes to data processing security measures.
+In addition to protecting sensitive customer information from misuse, companies must also meet an array of federal, state, and local standards and regulations when it comes to data handling best practices.
 If companies are not compliant, they expose themselves to expensive fines and penalties.
-It’s best to align yourself with a company who understands the data security environment.
-FSSI is certified secure printing company and has highly-regulated security procedures in place for processing your important data.
+It’s best to align yourself with a company that understands the data processing security environment.
+FSSI is a certified secure printing company and has highly regulated security procedures in place for processing your important data.

-Working with financial institutions (banks, credit unions, mortgage companies, etc.,) requires strict compliance with regulations regarding the handling of financial data.
-SSA18 Type 2 audits are performed to measure how financial information is being controlled by an institution.
+Working with financial institutions (banks, credit unions, mortgage companies, etc.,) requires strict compliance with data regulations.
+SSA18 Type 2 is an audit to measure how an institution’s control over financial information.

-We’ve passed several other security tests in conjunction with the SSAE-18 Type 2 audit include network vulnerability, social media, and a risk assessment review.
-These results affirm FSSI’s commitment to providing clients with best-in-class services, satisfying their mandated security requirements, and vigilantly safeguarding consumer data.
+We’ve passed several other security tests in conjunction with the SSAE-18 Type 2 audit.
+These include network vulnerability, social media, and a risk assessment.
+These results affirm FSSI’s commitment to providing clients with best-in-class data protection services, satisfying their mandated security requirements, and vigilantly safeguarding consumer data.